Hollin Hills

-Hollin Hills is a historic district and neighborhood in Fairfax County, Virginia.
-It is located primarily in the Fort Hunt area with some portions remaining today in the Hybla Valley and Groveton areas of the county since a shift for census purposes prior to 2010.
-Residents have Alexandria mailing addresses with ZIP codes 22306 or 22307.
+Hollin Hills is a historic district and neighborhood approximately 10 miles south of Alexandria, Virginia.
+Though mailing addresses in Hollin Hills are listed as being in Alexandria, it is actually in an unincorporated part of southeastern Fairfax County.
+It is located primarily in the Fort Hunt area of the county with some portions remaining in the Hybla Valley and Groveton areas since a shift for census purposes prior to 2010.
+The community contains more than 30 acre of parkland across seven distinct parks, a pool and swim club, a bocce court, and a pickleball and tennis club, operated and maintained by the Civic Association of Hollin Hills (CAHH).

-Principally designed by Charles M. Goodman and developed by Robert C. Davenport in the 1940s, it was one of the Washington, D.C. area's first post-war modernist architecture developments, combined with natural landscape designs between 1949–1971.
+Principally designed by Charles M. Goodman and developed by Robert C. Davenport in the 1940s, it was one of the Washington, D.C. area's first post-war modernist architecture developments, combined with natural landscape designs between 1949 and 1971.
 Davenport purchased the original 225 acre of hilly, undeveloped land for $550/acre (present value:$/acre).
 As home sales and national acclaim grew, he then acquired another 101 acre in 1956, and constructed more homes until the "New Hollin Hills" was completed in 1971.
-In all, roughly 450 houses with contemporary construction techniques and landscape plans were established in northern Virginia, offsetting the area’s more common Colonial Revival homes.
-Today, the neighborhood is known primarily for its mid-century modern architecture homes, each are uniquely oriented on its lot to maximize its privacy and landscape view, with sight lines intentionally chosen to enhance the common space shared by each structure.
-These design tenants have remained very cohesive because of a long-standing design review committee that advises on building or modification of existing houses, and starting in 2022, its designation as the Hollin Hills Historic Overlay District (HOD), which requires modifications and additions to be reviewed by Fairfax County Architectural Review Board.
+In all, roughly 450 houses with contemporary construction techniques and landscape plans were established in northern Virginia, offsetting the area's more common Colonial Revival homes.
+Today, the neighborhood is known primarily for its mid-century modern architecture homes, each is uniquely oriented on its lot to maximize its privacy and landscape view, with sight lines intentionally chosen to enhance the common space shared by each structure.
+These design tenets have remained very cohesive because of a long-standing design review committee that advises on building or modification of existing houses, and starting in 2022, its designation as the Hollin Hills Historic Overlay District (HOD), which requires modifications and additions to be reviewed by Fairfax County Architectural Review Board.